 Bees are the most important pollinators in lowbush blueberry and other agricultural landscapes in Maine.
-What make bees so efficient as pollinators is that they collect pollen from flowers to bring back to their nests as a food source to feed their young.
-When collecting the pollen it becomes attached to special branched hairs located in dense mats all over the bees body (Figure 6).
+What makes bees so efficient as pollinators are that they collect pollen from flowers to bring back to their nests as a food source to feed their young.
+When collecting the pollen it becomes attached to special branched hairs located in dense mats all over the bee’s body (Figure 6).
 The bees groom most of this pollen on to pollen baskets or other pollen carrying devices on their legs or abdomen.
-However, much of it stays in the branched hairs and on their head, and then is incidentally transferred to the female flower organ (stigma) receptive to pollen during subsequent flower visits.
+However, much of it stays in the branched hairs and on their head and then is incidentally transferred to the female flower organ (stigma) receptive to pollen during subsequent flower visits.

 Natural Factors Affecting Bee Survival

-What can you do to reduce the likelihood that parasites and disease causing agents may lower the numbers of your native bees in a given year?
+What can you do to reduce the likelihood that parasites and disease-causing agents may lower the numbers of your native bees in a given year?
 There is no direct method for reducing this risk in non-managed bees.
-However, a general principle is that many parasites and diseases of insects such as bees cause higher incidence of morbidity and mortality if the host insect is under stress (the same concept is the basis for disease prevention in humans).
+However, a general principle is that many parasites and diseases of insects such as bees cause a higher incidence of morbidity and mortality if the host insect is under stress (the same concept is the basis for disease prevention in humans).
 What can you do to reduce stress in bee populations?
-A few things that you can do is to: 1) minimize exposure of bees to insecticides or other pesticides by limiting or eliminating their use on your landscape, 2) provide bees access to abundant forage (pollen and nectar sources) throughout the entire spring, summer, and fall (this might mean conservation of existing flowering natural areas or planting bee forage (see discussion below)), 3) provide access to optimal soil and twig nesting sites by protecting south facing soil embankments and woody shrub thickets along the edge of fields, and 4) maintain or plant windbreaks that will reduce energy requirements for foraging bees and provide natural snow drifts which will help to insulate bees overwintering under ground.
+A few things that you can do is to:

 Foods and Other Resources Bees Depend Upon